Satoshi Okura

-Satoshi Okura (大倉 智, Okura Satoshi) is a former Japanese football player, He currently chairman of Iwaki FC.
+Satoshi Okura (大倉 智, Okura Satoshi) is a former Japanese football player.
+He is currently chairman of Iwaki FC.

 Playing career

 Okura was born in Tokyo on May 22, 1969.
 After graduating from Waseda University, he joined Hitachi (later Kashiwa Reysol) in 1992.
-He played as forward from first season.
+He played as a forward from his first season.
 In 1996, he moved to Júbilo Iwata.
-However he could hardly play in the match.
+However he had hardly any playing time, with only nine appearances, four in regular league games, and five in the league cup.
 In 1997, he moved to Japan Football League club Brummell Sendai.
-He played as regular player in 1 season.
-In 1998, he moved to United States and joined Jacksonville Cyclones.
-He retired in September 1998.
+He played as a regular player for one season.
+In 1998, he moved to the United States and joined the Jacksonville Cyclones.
+He retired as a player in September 1998.